tommyettinger/anim8-gdx/README.md

     - No dither.
 Solid blocks of color only.
 Often looks bad unless the original image had few colors.
   - GRADIENT_NOISE
     - A solid choice of an ordered dither, though it may have visible artifacts in the form of zig-zag diagonal lines.
+    - This changed slightly in 0.2.12, and should have less noticeable artifacts starting in that version.
     - A variant on Jorge Jimenez' Gradient Interleaved Noise.
   - PATTERN
     - A more traditional ordered dither that emphasizes accurately representing lightness changes.